-Description Matter of the As discussed in Note 2 in the consolidated financial statements, the Company enters into contracts with clinical research organizations (CRO) to conduct clinical services on their behalf.
+As discussed in Note 2 in the consolidated financial statements, the Company enters into contracts with clinical research organizations (CROs) to conduct clinical services on their behalf.
 Judgments and estimates are required to determine the amounts accrued for estimated ongoing research and development costs.
 The Company analyzes the progress of the studies or clinical trials, including the phase or completion of activities, invoices received and contracted costs.

 Auditing the Company's accrual for clinical trial costs is complex since the information necessary to estimate the accruals is accumulated from the CROs and the Company's assessment of that information is subject to variability and uncertainty.
 In addition, in certain circumstances, the determination of the nature and amounts of services that have been received during the reporting period requires judgment because the timing and pattern of vendor invoicing does not correspond to the level of services provided, and there may be delays in invoicing from clinical study sites and other vendors.

-How We Ad the Matter Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of internal controls that addressed the risks identified above related to the information used in the Company's process for recording accrued clinical trial costs.
-For example, we tested controls over management's review of clinical trial progress in comparison to information and invoices received from third parties and over the completeness and accuracy of data used to calculate the accrual.
-To test the clinical trial accrual, our audit procedures included, among others, reading a sample of the Company's agreement contracts with the CROs to understand key financial and contractual terms and testing the accuracy and completeness of the underlying data used in the accrual computations.
-We also evaluated management's estimates of the vendor's progress for a sample of clinical trials by inquiring of the Company's operations personnel overseeing the clinical trials and obtaining information directly from third party vendors regarding their estimate of costs that have been incurred through December 31, 2021.
+How We Addressed the Matter in Our Audit To test the clinical trial accrual, our audit procedures included, among others, reading a sample of the Company's agreement contracts with the CROs to understand key financial and contractual terms and testing the accuracy and completeness of the underlying data used in the accrual computations.
+We also evaluated management's estimates of the vendor's progress for a sample of clinical trials by inquiring of the Company's operations personnel overseeing the clinical trials and obtaining information directly from third party vendors regarding their estimate of costs that have been incurred through December 31, 2022.
 We analyzed the data underlying the accrual balance to evaluate the impact of reasonable changes in the data on the recorded amount of the clinical trial accrual.
 To evaluate the completeness of the accruals, we also examined subsequent invoices from the service providers and cash disbursements to the service providers, to the extent such invoices were received, or payments were made prior to the date that the consolidated financial statements were issued.